-Marceline's song in "What Was Missing" is about how much it hurts her that Bubblegum is hostile to her, especially when she has no idea why she's treating her that way, and for some reason she doesn't understand she still wants to "make up" with her despite the pain and to fix whatever they have.
+In "What Was Missing", Marceline sings a song (which also contains the line "I'm gonna drink the red / From your pretty pink face") that is about how much it hurts her that Bubblegum is hostile to her, especially when she has no idea why she's treating her that way, and for some reason she doesn't understand she still wants to "make up" with her despite the pain and to fix whatever they have.
 She was on the verge of revealing something incredibly intimate (powerful enough to almost open the door) until she lost her nerve at the very end.
-Talk about Ship Tease...

 At the end of the episode, Bubblegum's stolen treasure is shown to be a shirt Marceline gave her which she wears as pajamas (for comparison, Finn's treasure was a wad of Bubblegum's hair when he was still in full Precocious Crush mode towards her), a revelation which causes Marceline to blush.